nnikandros/Docker-Kubernetes-notes/notes.md

 And then we can do `docker start -a <container id>` (-a watch for output and print on terminal )

-The following will remove
+The command `docker system prune`: will remove
 - all stopped containers
+- all networks not used by at least one container
+- all images
--
+- all build cache
-`docker system prune`